-One of the most demanding, and yet very common, load conditions for an op amp is capacitive loading.
-Often, the capacitive load is the input of an ADC-including additional external capacitance which may be recommended to improve ADC linearity.
-A high-speed, high open-loop gain amplifier like the OPA4684 can be very susceptible to decreased stability and closed-loop response peaking when a capacitive load is placed directly on the output pin.
+One of the most demanding and yet very common load conditions for an op amp is capacitive loading.
+Often, the capacitive load is the input of an ADC, including additional external capacitance which may be recommended to improve ADC linearity.
+A high-speed, high open-loop gain amplifier like the OPA2684 can be very susceptible to decreased stability and closed-loop response peaking when a capacitive load is placed directly on the output pin.
 When the amplifier's open-loop output resistance is considered, this capacitive load introduces an additional pole in the signal path that can decrease the phase margin.
 Several external solutions to this problem have been suggested.
 When the primary considerations are frequency response flatness, pulse response fidelity, and/or distortion, the simplest and most effective solution is to isolate the capacitive load from the feedback loop by inserting a series isolation resistor between the amplifier output and the capacitive load.
 This does not eliminate the pole from the loop response, but rather shifts it and adds a zero at a higher frequency.
 The additional zero acts to cancel the phase lag from the capacitive load pole, thus increasing the phase margin and improving stability.

-The Typical Characteristics show the recommended $R{\rm S}$ vs $C{\rm LOAD}$ and the resulting frequency response at the load.
-The $1 \rm k\Omega$ resistor shown in parallel with the load capacitor is a measurement path and may be omitted.
-Parasitic capacitive loads greater than 5pF can begin to degrade the performance of the OPA4684.
+The Typical Characteristics show the recommended "Rs vs CLOAD" and the resulting frequency response at the load.
+The $1k\Omega$ resistor shown in parallel with the load capacitor is a measurement path and may be omitted.
+The required series resistor value may be reduced by increasing the feedback resistor value from its nominal recommended value.
+This will increase the phase margin for the loop gain, allowing a lower series resistor to be effective in reducing the peaking due capacitive load.
+SPICE simulation can be effectively used to optimize this approach.
+Parasitic capacitive loads greater than 5pF can begin to degrade the performance of the OPA2684.
 Long PC board traces, unmatched cables, and connections to multiple devices can easily cause this value to be exceeded.
-Always consider this effect carefully, and add the recommended series resistor as close as possible to the OPA4684 output pin (see the Board Layout Guidelines section).
+Always consider this effect carefully, and add the recommended series resistor as close as possible to the OPA2684 output pin (see Board Layout Guidelines).